nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 `delete INDEX`

 #### Description
-`INDEX` refers to the index of the contact you wish to unfavorite in the current displayed list.
+`INDEX` refers to the index of the contact you wish to delete in the current displayed list.

 #### Important Requirements

 `INDEX` must be a **positive integer** and (must be greater than 0).

-#### Example Usage
+#### Example Usages
 * `list` followed by `delete 2` deletes the 2nd person in the displayed list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.